corinthia/corinthia-docformats/README.md

 your application to that, and let DocFormats take care of conversion to other formats.

-The medium term goal of the project it to have a series of end-user applications including an editor, file conversation tool.
-These tools are also used to how the library works.
+The medium term goal of the project is to have a series of end-user applications (separate from the library itself) including an editor and file conversion tool.
+These will serve as examples of how the libraries can be used.

-It is a high goal to cooperate with other opensource projects, have input from them as well as provide APIs for them.
+It is also a goal to cooperate with other open source projects, in terms of getting input from them as well as providing APIs for their use.

 # License